MathewRGB/BlaEngine/docs/engine-interface.md

 isready

 // engine has finished setting up the internal values
 		readyok

 // now we are ready to go

 // if the GUI is supporting it, tell the engine that is is
-// searching on a game that it hasn't searched on before ucinewgame
+// searching on a game that is hasn't searched on before ucinewgame

-// if the engine supports the "UCI_AnalyseMode" option and the next search is supposed to
+// if the engine supports the "UCI_AnalyseMode" option and the next search is supposted to
 // be an analysis, the GUI should set "UCI_AnalyseMode" to true if it is currently
 // set to false with this engine setoption name UCI_AnalyseMode value true